Got Kids that would love to get on Disney?

 Disney auditions?
-Nickelodeon auditions… Or are they?
+Nickelodeon auditions… are they real?

 Sadly, the answer to the above question is most likely No. The fact remains that there are lots of kids that would love to be on Disney Channel, yet only a handful of roles.